Jenna Butler (soccer)

 Jenna Carolene Butler (born January 18, 2000) is an American professional soccer player who plays as a center back for USL Super League club Carolina Ascent.
-She has previously played for the Washington Spirit of the National Women's Soccer League (NWSL).
 She played college soccer for the NC State Wolfpack.
+After a brief stint with the Washington Spirit, she joined the Carolina Ascent and was named the club's Player of the Year after the 2025–26 season.

 Early life

 Butler grew up in Gainesville, Virginia.
 She played club soccer for Prince William Courage, Northern Virginia SC, Fredericksburg FC, and FC Virginia.
 She committed to the NC State Wolfpack during her junior year.

 College career

 Butler played five seasons for the NC State Wolfpack, starting in 86 games and scoring 7 goals as a center back.
 In her freshman season in 2018, she played in two NCAA tournament wins, scoring the lone goal of the opening round against Northwestern and taking out seven seed Santa Clara on penalties, but she missed the round of 16 loss to UCLA due to injury.
 After suffering a season-ending injury as a sophomore in 2019, she had a short junior season due to the COVID-19 pandemic in 2020.
 She started every game over the following two full seasons, making use of the extra year of NCAA eligibility granted due to the pandemic, and helped the Wolfpack to fifth and sixth consecutive NCAA tournament appearances, not counting the pandemic year.
 She graduated from NC State with a degree in industrial and systems engineering in 2022.

 After graduating, Butler declared for the 2023 NWSL Draft but was not selected.
 The following year, she played for the Carolina Ascent's USL W League side, starting all 10 games and scoring 2 goals, and was named in the league's second-team Team of the Year.